yactouat/www.yactouat.com-fr/README.md

 ![create continuous deployment button](./public/docs/gcp/create_cd_btn.png)
 - when you click on this, just follow the steps, which are:
   - selecting the branch(es) from where you want to trigger builds on push (this may prompt you to choose your GitHub providers and connect specific or all repos)
-  - selecting the Dockerfile that you want to build, one limitation though is that the build context will be the folder where the Dockerfile lives, so you may need to create a CI Dockerfile at the root of the repo if your prod Dockerfile is nested somewhere...
+  - selecting the Dockerfile that you want to build, one limitation though is that the build context will be the folder where the Dockerfile lives, so you may need to create a CI Dockerfile at the root of the repo if your prod Dockerfile is nested somewhere... pretty cumbersome !
 - now, every time a commit is pushed to the triggering branch, it will be automatically deployed 🆒
+- in the case of this repo, it will be the `main` branch
-- however, the deployed image wont be pushed to the Artifact Registry, as it was the case with manual deploys; but it is pushed to the Container Registry instead... still trying to figure out how to sync both registries 🤔
+- however, the deployed image wont be pushed to the Artifact Registry, as it was the case with manual deploys; but instead your Dockerfile is built and directly pushed to the Container Registry instead... still trying to figure out how to sync both registries 🤔
 - that means if you manually deploy a new container image, it will be overridden the next time the Cloud Build trigger runs